ctu-mrs/uvdar_core/quirks.md

 Then for estimating other unit's locations, you need to define these ID pairs in `uvdar_core/config/uwb_uvdar_fuser/target_ids.yaml`.
 Note that the `uvdar_ids` is an array - this is legacy from testing with UVDAR drones with multiple different blinking ID.

+## Camera calibrations
+The system uses OCamCalib calibration files for the cameras.
+Ideally, these should be generated for each Arducam-Filter-Lens system using our fork of the OCamCalib toolkit, but for testing purposes I've been copying the calibration files for the reference units.

+## 3D position filtering
+The system fuses bearing information from the UVDAR camera outputs and distance information from the UWB ranging modules using our variant of the Linear Kalman Filter that we call the "Degenerate Kalman Filter", allowing for input covariances with infinite eigenvalues, such as for filtering 3D position only using the bearing along an infinite line.

+The bearings are obtained by combining the image pixel positions of the annotated markers with the camera calibrations.

+The distance estimates are used directly from the ranging messages, but in the filter they are represented by a flat (disk shaped) 3D  covariances perpendicular to the bearing of the latest estimate.

+The two types of measurement are entering the filter asynchronously.

 # Quirks and issues to be addressed